Artificial intelligence transparency statement

 How we use AI

-We use a small number of AI tools and functions to improve efficiencies and augment processes.
+Our approach uses a number of AI tools to deliver efficiencies and augment processes.
 These help staff focus on more complex and meaningful work.

 The AIGC maintains visibility of AI use and classifies AI use according to the following usage patterns and domains